stungeye/Applied-Math-For-Games-1/docs/04-introduction-to-processing/01-getting-started.md

 <!-- prettier-ignore-end -->

-## Getting Started
+## First Things First

 It's easy to get started with p5.js using the web editor IDE at [editor.p5js.org](https://editor.p5js.org/).

 Start by creating an account or logging in using your Github or Google account.
-You should then explore some of the examples available under the `File` => `Examples` menu.
+You can then explore some of the examples available under the `File` => `Examples` menu.

-p5.js can also be installed locally.
+You can also install p5.js locally.
 We will look into that option below as well.

 🎵 Note:
 {: .label .label-yellow}